jessi68/jessi68/README.md

 - 🔭 I’m currently working on react, typescript, unity.
-- 🌱 I’m currently learning on unity.
+- 🌱 I’m currently learning on unity, opengl.
 I interested in metaverse and game development.
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...